About me

 In College, Staffan has performed Banco in Verdi’s Macbeth and Gianni Schicchi in Puccini’s Gianni Schicchi.
 He has performed as part of the Young Artist Programme at Drottningholms Slottsteater in 2011 as Don Alfonso in Mozart’s Così fan Tutte and in 2012 as Ercole and Oreste in Cavalli’s Il Giasone.

 Staffan is also a very appreciated soloist in concerts.
+In the spring of 2023 he performed J. S. Bach’s three cantatas for solo bass at the concert hall Musikaliska in Stockholm as a part of the series Early Music Sweden, a concert which was broadcast live on radio in Sweden and Europe.
 In the fall of 2022 he sang Bach’s Christmas Oratorio with the Norrlandoperan Symphony Orchestra.
 In 2020, he was the bass soloist in Monteverdi’s Vespro dellla beata vergine at Stockholm Concert Hall with the Eric Ericson Chamber Choir.
 In the fall of 2019 he sang Handel’s Messiah with the Odense Symphony Orchestra, and in 2018 he performed the bass solo in Vivier’s Journal at Stockholm Concert Hall.
 Apart from this, he is constantly active with the large oratorios in various churches, and he has a number of active solo programs.